Checking AOM Alarms or Events

 You can clear alarms after the problems that cause them are resolved.

-- To clear one or more alarms, select them and click Clear in the displayed dialog box.
+- To clear one or more alarms, select them and click Clear.

 Viewing alarm details

 Click an alarm name to view alarm details, including alarm information and handling suggestions.
-You can also view a bound alarm notification rule or noise reduction rule if there is any.
+You can also view the bound alarm notification rule or alarm noise reduction rule if there is any.

-- On the Alarm Info tab page, click the alarm rule, log group, or log stream in blue to drill down to check details.
+- On the Alarm Info tab page, click the original rule name, log group name, or log stream name in blue to check more details.

 - Alarms whose source is LTS: Click a log group, log stream, keyword, or query statement on the alarm details page to obtain more information.